This article was last updated on March 8, 2021.

 - Pelvic inflammatory disease (PID): PID is a bacterial infection that affects the female reproductive system.
 It can occur when bacteria enters the reproductive tract (often through sexual contact) then spreads to the uterus and upper genital tract.
 It can be caused by untreated sexually transmitted infections (STIs), and can go undetected.
 (Many people experience no symptoms — it’s important to get tested for STIs regularly and especially before TTC).
 Symptoms can include irregular periods, vaginal discharge with unpleasant smell, pain in the lower abdomen, fever, diarrhea, and nausea.

 - Uterine fibroids: Uterine fibroids are noncancerous growths in the uterus that appear during childbearing years.
-They can cause prolonged or heavy bleeding during your period, as well as abdominal and pelvic pain.
+They can cause abnormal uterine bleeding between periods, prolonged or heavy bleeding during your period, as well as abdominal and pelvic pain.